Minnesota Attorney General Keith Ellison, state GOP spar over COVID-19 requirements for Eric Trump rally

 Ellison said that the farm had previously assured his office that it had a COVID preparedness plan in place.
 He said his office asked for a copy of the plan and that it was still waiting to receive it as of Tuesday afternoon.
 He also disputed Carnahan's characterization of the rally as a private gathering, noting that it was selling access to the venue and extending it to the public.

-Under Walz’s emergency order, such gatherings must assemble plans that include policies for identifying infected persons, social distancing, face coverings and other sanitary protocols.
+Under Walz's emergency order, such gatherings must assemble plans that include policies for identifying infected people, social distancing, face coverings and other health protocols.
 Violations are enforceable by fines.

 The issue has come to the forefront in recent weeks since Minnesota health officials found more than a dozen infections among participants of a Sept.
 18 Trump rally in Bemidji — 12 among those inside the rally and another four in people who protested outside — and another three among Minnesotans who attended the president's rally in Duluth on Sept.
 30. Trump tested positive for the virus in the days following his trip to Minnesota.